 How to Prepare for Open Enrollment

 While the stack of paperwork may be daunting, it’s important to carefully read and understand all the information your employer provides.
-Take advantage of any additional resources offered, such as questionnaires that help you identify your priorities or cost comparison tools.
+Take advantage of any additional resources offered, such as questionnaires that help you identify your priorities, cost comparison and coverage tools.
 Familiarize yourself with some of the common terminology used to talk about health benefits and any jargon you don’t understand, like co-insurance, deductible, and in-network versus out-of-network.

 Never assume.
 There may have been changes to your current plan for the upcoming year.
 Don’t assume that if you just renew your plan that everything will remain the same.

 Compare the plans’ coverage and costs — not just the premium, but also deductibles, copays, and co-insurance.
 Typically, open enrollment sites offer side-by-side comparisons that take the guesswork out of the process for you.